h2non/semver.c/README.md

 [Semantic version](http://semver.org) v2.0 parser and render written in [ANSI C](https://en.wikipedia.org/wiki/ANSI_C) with zero dependencies.

-Still beta.
-Do not use it in hostile environments.

 ## Features

 - [x] Version metadata parsing